 “Pre-loading was used in marginal areas in the northern portion of the site where settlements of moderate magnitude were predicted.”

 Chen added that the southeast corner of the dock required greater attention due to its soft marine clay measuring up to 20 m deep.

 “Significant mud-waving had occurred during initial development of the site as a dock facility,” he explained.

-Ground improvement in this area involved a ‘rigid intrusion’ method, which includes a series of controlled modulus columns (CMC).
+Ground improvement in this area involved a ‘rigid inclusion’ method, which includes a series of controlled modulus columns (CMC).

-“The columns were essentially drilled into the ground — through marine clay and into Fishermans Bend — which was a denser material,” said Con Anagnos, Project Manager at BMD, which carried out infrastructure construction works at the site.
+Con Anagnos, Project Manager at BMD, which carried out infrastructure construction works at the site, said the columns were “essentially drilled into the ground — through marine clay and into Fishermans Bend — which was a denser material”.

 “There was a full-time geotech [engineer] assessing the torque of the drill rig and, once it reached a certain level, concrete was poured in as the drill was retracted.
-There were thousands of columns installed in the southeastern quadrant.
-It was a clever design from AECOM, because they’d seen the history of the terminal and researched how it was constructed.”
+There were thousands of columns installed in the southeastern quadrant.”

 Safety and efficiency